Odd Ways Your Menstrual Cycle Changes You

 Most women know when their period is on its way.
 Not by physical changes – although those happen commonly – but by subtle changes in their behavior.
 Sometimes it feels like it’s all in our heads!
 Sometimes we feel a little crazy!
 And even though it doesn’t feel normal, it totally is.

 I hope you’re excited to note, there is actual scientific backing for this now!
 It is a widespread belief in the scientific community that your menstrual cycle can and will influence your behavior.
-Ever felt moody?
-Irritable?
-Sad?
-And had no idea what triggered it, or made you a little extra sensitive?
+Ever felt moody, irritable, or sad without knowing what triggered it or made you a little extra sensitive?
 Well, it’s been proven that your period has a biological basis that is linked to hormone fluctuations in your body.
-Also known as PMS, or premenstrual syndrome
+Also known as PMS or premenstrual syndrome.

 PMS is now widely known as a condition.
-A condition that is not entirely understood, mostly, why the menstrual cycle affects our behavior.
-What we do know is that hormones affect a woman’s mood.
-Even for an entire month.
-Not always just right before or after her period.
-And at times, these side effects aren’t even negative.
+It is a condition that is not entirely understood, particularly why the menstrual cycle affects our behavior.
+What we do know is that hormones can affect a woman’s mood throughout the entire month, not just right before or after her period.
+For example, during the luteal phase, mood changes are common due to hormone fluctuations.
+At times, these side effects aren’t even negative.
 Either way, there are strategies that can help you deal with any of the symptoms you experience.

 Hormone Level Changes